-The P60 was still available until the early '80s at a cost of about £289 with the matching T55 tuner at £169, both being rather expensive for the time.
-These designs have proved to be quite reliable, the use of the DIN input convention and the loud switch-on transient through the speakers being the predominant short-comings.
+The P60 was the culmination of the many lessons learned on the P50 and still available until the early '80s at a cost of about £289 with the matching T55 tuner at £169, both being rather expensive for the time.
+These designs have proved to be quite reliable compared to earlier attempts, the (retrograde?) use of the DIN input convention and the loud switch-on transient through the speakers being the predominant short-comings.
 The latter could be overcome by using a soft-start which could be fitted inside the unit.

 An unconventional but high quality build, some considered the placement of volume, balance and mono controls before the tape outputs as inconvenient.
 However, the facility for up to three tape decks to be used, the tape 2 output following the lo-filter and tone controls, could be useful.